Graduate research

-Application process
+Application dates

-Important dates
+Application dates

 The Faculty of Arts only accepts applications for Graduate Research study to commence in Semester One.
 No mid-year intake is offered.

-To be considered for Graduate Research Scholarships applications must be complete and received by the relevant closing date.
 Application outcomes will be available approximately eight weeks after the application closing date.

-Applications from Closing dates Outcomes notified
+Applications from Closing date Outcomes notified

 International applicants* 31 August (recommended) First week of October